ThePhantom2307/MNIST-Classification/README.md

 It includes both a training script and a Tkinter-based GUI application where you can draw digits and get real-time predictions.

-## Notes

-- The trained model (`model.json`) is generated after training and should be included if you want to run predictions without retraining.
 - The project is using the MLP neural network library that I've made you can find it on:
 	- Github: https://github.com/ThePhantom2307/MLP-Neural-Network
 	- PyPi: https://pypi.org/project/NeuralNetworkMLP/